-For an overview of the standard ADR Program application process, refer to the following document:
+For an overview of the standard and FastTrack ADR Program application processes, please reference the ADR Forms Checklist:

 The following is a step-by-step of the ADR Program application process: